stacs-cp/OEDM18-mining/README.md

 # OEDM18-mining

-Repository for the experiments mentioned in the paper "Closed itemset mining with arbitrary side constraints" on OEDM18.
+Repository containing experiments for the paper "Closed itemset mining with arbitrary side constraints", published at OEDM18.

 ## Softwares